§ Trust Spanning Protocol (TSP) Specification

 The source’s intermediary P

 MUST support routed messages.
-As previously specified, the intermediary MUST decrypt the payload, if it’s confidential, and process its payload heade filed to retrieve the route VID(s).
+As previously specified, the intermediary MUST decrypt the payload, if the payload is confidential then process its control fields to retrieve the route VID(s).
 The next VID in the list, VID_q0

 in this case, is the next hop’s VID.
 P

-MUST attempt to route the carried message to the next hop.
+MUST attempt to route the carried message to the next hop if not barred by administrative or operational conditions from doing so.

 If the (VID_p0, VID_q0)